dallaszkorben/reservia/amazonq-context/backend_context.md

 - Application-level thread management (moved from Database to ReserviaApp class)
 - Real-time countdown display in frontend with dual-timer system
 - Authentication refactoring: moved from database to endpoint level
+- Role-based authorization system with automatic migration from is_admin field
 - Comprehensive test coverage for keep-alive functionality

 ✅ **Phase 7 Complete**: Hover Action Interface